 Odisha Targets 10+ GW of RE Capacity by 2030 Under New Renewable Energy Policy

-The 2022 policy encompasses various energy technologies including all large hydro, small hydro, ground mounted solar, roof top solar, floating solar, canal top solar, wind, biomass, energy storage (including pumped storage hydro, battery energy storage system), waste-to-energy, green hydrogen/green ammonia projects.
+The 2022 policy encompasses various energy technologies including all large hydro, small hydro, ground mounted solar, roof top solar, floating solar, canal top solar energy, wind, biomass, energy storage (including pumped storage hydro, battery energy storage system), waste-to-energy, green hydrogen/green ammonia projects to reach the renewable energy target by 2030.

-With these technologies under consideration, the Odisha government provides a range of provisions promoting development of RE projects in the state.
+With these technologies under consideration, the Odisha government provides a range of provisions promoting development of solar energy and other RE projects in the state to reach the renewable energy target by 2030.
 Key incentives extended by the state government have been discussed in the following table.

 Serial No.